 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

-- Swelling of your hands, ankles, feet, or face.
+- Rapid weight gain, swelling of your hands, ankles, feet, or face

 If you notice these less serious side effects, talk with your doctor:

-- Small cherry red spots under your skin.
+- Small red spots under your skin, rash, or itchy skin

 - Vomiting, diarrhea, stomach pain, loss of appetite